 There’s no one-size-fits-all invoice template — but using one can improve your invoice management.
 Different payment plans work for different projects, so before you begin work, talk to your client or customer about a payment schedule that works best for both of you, and agree upon one plan.
 Here are some options to consider:

-Interim invoices: Instead of paying you in one lump sum, your client or customer can pay you in a series of recurring smaller payments, such as monthly or when various sections of a project are completed.
-If you opt for interim invoices, you should also send a final invoice at the end of the project detailing the work that’s been completed and what’s been paid for.
+Multi-installment invoices: Instead of paying you in one lump sum, your client can pay you according to a custom, milestone-based payment schedule, such as an initial deposit and remaining balance, initial deposit plus 3 equal payments over the life of the project, or any other schedule you determine.
+Whichever schedule you setup, you can also send a final invoice at the end of the project detailing the work that’s been completed and what’s been paid for.